varnish/Varnish-Book/varnish_book.rst

         static overhead which you can calculate by starting Varnish without any objects.
 Typically around 100MB.

-.. bookmark

 The shared memory log
 ---------------------

+- Avoid I/O operations.
+- Mount the shared memory log as `tmpfs`.
+- `shm-log` is not persistent.

+.. container:: handout

    Varnish' shared memory log is used to log most data.
-It's sometimes called a shm-log, and operates on a round-robin capacity.
+   It's sometimes called a `shm-log`, and operates on a circular buffer.

+   ..
+I/O operations
-There's not much you have to do with the shared memory log, except ensure that it does not cause I/O. This is easily accomplished by putting it on a tmpfs.
+   There's not much you have to do with the shared memory log, except ensure that it does not cause I/O operations.

-.. container:: handout
+   You can avoid I/O by mounting the shared memory log as a temporary file storage (`tmpfs`).

-   This is typically done in '/etc/fstab', and the shmlog is normally kept in '/var/lib/varnish' or equivalent locations.
-All the content in that directory is safe to delete.
+   This is typically configured in ``/etc/fstab``, and the `shm-log` is normally kept under ``/var/lib/varnish/`` or equivalent locations.
+   You need to restart ``varnishd`` after mounting it as `tmpfs`.

+   .. no persistent
-   The shared memory log is not persistent, so do not expect it to contain any real history.
+   The shared memory log is not persistent.
+   You can issue ``varnishlog -d`` to see old log entries.
    The typical size of the shared memory log is 80MB.
-If you want to see old log entries, not just real-time, you can use the ``-d`` argument for `varnishlog`: ``varnishlog -d``.
+   All the content under ``/var/lib/varnish/`` directory is safe to delete.

    .. warning::

-      Some packages will use ``-s file`` by default with a path that puts the storage file in the same directory as the shmlog.
-You want to avoid this.
+      Some Varnish distribution setup the `file` storage backend option ``-s file`` by default.
+      Those distribution set a path that puts the storage file in the same directory as the shm-log.
+      We discourage this practice.

 Tunable parameters
 ------------------